Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     More details about the command and its optional parameters can be found [here](https://docs.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-install-cli).

 2. Get access credentials for a managed Kubernetes cluster.
-You would need name of the resource group where AKS resource is and the name of AKS resource itself:
+You would need the name of the resource group containing AKS resource and the name of the AKS resource:

     ```bash
     az aks get-credentials --resource-group myResourceGroup --name myAKSCluster